VanTamNguyen/Java-Backend/hibernate.md

 #### 1.5 Entity Manager
 * The entity manager ```javax.persistence.EntityManager``` provides the operations from and to database.
 With ```EntityManager``` you can create, read, update, delete object from/to database.
-* Entities which is managed by an EntityManage will automatically propagate changes to database (if this happens within a commit statement).
+* Entities which is managed by an EntityManager will automatically propagate changes to database (if this happens within a commit statement).